PunishedAlexander/arma3loadremover/README.md

 Browse to the downloaded file.

 Make sure to disable Battleye in your launcher or else it will not work.
-(Its probably blocking it from reading the game memory?)

 Make sure to compare your times against game time.